Eidolon123/Notes/Assessment/345 report.md

 When considering what IoT devices to implement in the business it is highly recommended to find devices that adhere to standards such as ETSI EN 303 645 (European Telecommunications Standards Institute, 2020).
 Devices that follow these guidelines will be at far less risk of attack.
 While it may be difficult to find devices that adhere wholeheartedly to these guidelines it is recommended that IT and security departments familiarise themselves with the documentation and make their decisions based on that.

+### 5.3 Network Traffic and Rules

+If the business in question has an IT security department monitoring inbound and outbound traffic from IoT devices is an effective way of securing a businesses IoT solution.
+Monitoring internal network traffic will provide early signs of intrusion such as different IoT devices communicating with systems they wouldn't normally.
+Large IoT solutions can generate a huge amount of data so care should be taken to monitor key network choke points to keep data to a usable level.
+Using these tools allow and deny lists can be generated to prevent a single device leaving it's assigned scope.

+Due to the limited processing capacity of IoT devices it will likely not be possible to deploy traditional host monitoring systems on each device.

 ## 6. Conclusion

-Making sure consumers know that they are making a choice between usability and security.

-As IoT becomes more integrated with the daily functions of consumers, industry and medicine
+As the IoT industry grows and becomes more integrated with the daily functions of consumers, industry and medicine, bad actors are going to shift their focus onto finding ways to exploit these new systems.
+In this period where manufacturers can legally ship these devices with limited or non-existent security features, the onus is unfortunately on the business investing in IoT solutions to make sure they choose the right balance between convenience and security.

+Businesses adopting IoT solutions should ensure that any new device added to their network is surrounded by the appropriate security controls to monitor their behaviour.
+Logs of security patches should be kept and all relevant new patches should be installed at the earliest opportunity.
+Failure to ensure all devices are patched can easily leave a hole in the network for attackers to use as a toe hole to pivot towards the rest of the network.

+Businesses that build up their security solutions surrounding IoT now will have an advantage as newer, more powerful IoT devices are developed that have more integrated security functions.
+Having sophisticated security policies and procedures will allow the business to reap the benefits of a full IoT solution while minimising their risks.

 ## References

+Brassfield, M. (2021).
+Smart devices more than doubled in US homes amid COVID pandemic. https://www.itpro.co.uk/mobile/mobile-phones/359826/smart-devices-more-than-doubled-in-us-homes-amid-covid-pandemic.

+Diabetes UK.
+Continuous glucose monitoring (CGM). https://www.diabetes.org.uk/guide-to-diabetes/managing-your-diabetes/testing/continuous-glucose-monitoring-cgm.

+European Telecommunications Standards Institute.
+2020.
+Cyber Security for Consumer Internet of Things: Baseline Requirements. https://www.etsi.org/deliver/etsi_en/303600_303699/303645/02.01.01_60/en_303645v020101p.pdf

+Ezell, S. (2016).
+IoT and Smart Manufacturing. https://www2.itif.org/2016-ezell-iot-smart-manufacturing.pdf?_ga=1.261819661.1089858538.1464487061.

+Harper, A., Regalado, D., Linn, R., Sims, S., Spasojevic, B., & Martinez, L. et al. 2018.
+Gray hat hacking (5th ed.).
+McGraw-Hill Education.

+Heath, A. 2021.
+Locked out and totally down: Facebook's scramble to fix a massive outage. https://www.theverge.com/2021/10/4/22709575/facebook-outage-instagram-whatsapp

 Hossain, M., Fotouhi, M., & Hasan, R. 2015.
 Towards an Analysis of Security Issues, Challenges, and Open Problems in the Internet of Things.
 2015 IEEE World Congress On Services. https://doi.org/10.1109/services.2015.12

+Lueth, K. (2020).
+State of the IoT 2020: 12 billion IoT connections, surpassing non-IoT for the first time.
+IoT Analytics. https://iot-analytics.com/state-of-the-iot-2020-12-billion-iot-connections-surpassing-non-iot-for-the-first-time/.

 Patnaik, Ranjit & Padhy, Dr. Neelamadhab & Raju, Srujan.
 2020.
 A Systematic Survey on IoT Security Issues, Vulnerability and Open Challenges. https://doi.org/10.1007/978-981-15-5400-1_68

-Harper, A., Regalado, D., Linn, R., Sims, S., Spasojevic, B., & Martinez, L. et al. 2018.
-Gray hat hacking (5th ed.).
-McGraw-Hill Education.

-Trend Micro.
-N.D.
-Industrial Internet of Things (IIoT). https://www.trendmicro.com/vinfo/us/security/definition/industrial-internet-of-things-iiot.

-Heath, A. 2021.
-Locked out and totally down: Facebook's scramble to fix a massive outage. https://www.theverge.com/2021/10/4/22709575/facebook-outage-instagram-whatsapp

 Sinha, S. (2021).
 State of IoT 2021: Number of connected IoT devices growing 9% to 12.3 billion globally, cellular IoT now surpassing 2 billion.
 IoT Analytics.
 Retrieved 25 November 2021, from https://iot-analytics.com/number-connected-iot-devices/.

-Lueth, K. (2020).
-State of the IoT 2020: 12 billion IoT connections, surpassing non-IoT for the first time.
-IoT Analytics. https://iot-analytics.com/state-of-the-iot-2020-12-billion-iot-connections-surpassing-non-iot-for-the-first-time/.

 Symantec.
 Threat Landscape Trends – Q2 2020.
 Symantec-enterprise-blogs.security.com. https://symantec-enterprise-blogs.security.com/blogs/threat-intelligence/threat-landscape-trends-q2-2020.

-European Telecommunications Standards Institute.
-2020.
-Cyber Security for Consumer Internet of Things: Baseline Requirements. https://www.etsi.org/deliver/etsi_en/303600_303699/303645/02.01.01_60/en_303645v020101p.pdf

-Ezell, S. (2016).
-IoT and Smart Manufacturing. https://www2.itif.org/2016-ezell-iot-smart-manufacturing.pdf?_ga=1.261819661.1089858538.1464487061.
+Trend Micro.
+N.D.
+Industrial Internet of Things (IIoT). https://www.trendmicro.com/vinfo/us/security/definition/industrial-internet-of-things-iiot.

 Westcott, K., Loucks, J., Littmann, D., Wilson, P., Srivastava, S., & Ciampa, D. (2019).
 Build it and they will embrace it. https://www2.deloitte.com/content/dam/insights/us/articles/6457_Mobile-trends-survey/DI_Build-it-and-they-will-embrace-it.pdf.

-Brassfield, M. (2021).
-Smart devices more than doubled in US homes amid COVID pandemic. https://www.itpro.co.uk/mobile/mobile-phones/359826/smart-devices-more-than-doubled-in-us-homes-amid-covid-pandemic.

-Diabetes UK.
-Continuous glucose monitoring (CGM). https://www.diabetes.org.uk/guide-to-diabetes/managing-your-diabetes/testing/continuous-glucose-monitoring-cgm.

-Unpatched security camera to router to network.
-Link to vulns in IoT devices being hard to patch, most devices being out of site out of mind.